-- Located mere feet away from a public bus stop on the streets of Philadelphia, Westfield created twenty-four hour access to a pull-up bar.
-This piece of unsanctioned Relational Art questioned social norms regarding where, when and how to exercise.
+Located mere feet away from a bus stop on the streets of Philadelphia, Westfield created twenty-four hour public access to a pull-up bar.
+This piece of unsanctioned Relational Art questioned social norms regarding where, when, and how we exercise.
 Karl Marx termed interstice as any type of exchange outside of capitalism.
 Building on that, Nicholas Bourriaud characterized yet to be codified art that was free and available to all in the 1990s as social interstice.
-This genre, officially coined Relational Aesthetics (or Relational Art) by Bourriaud, is defined as a "set of artistic practices which take as their theoretical and practical point of departure the whole of human relations and their social context, rather than an independent and private space" (Nicholas Bourriaud Relational Aesthetics p.
-113).
-Exercise need not be relegated to zones of fitness (e.g. gyms, one's home or alongside running/bike trails), rather one can move anywhere.
-An accompanying sign welcomed all by playfully begging the question "Can You Hang."
+This genre, officially coined Relational Aesthetics (or Relational Art) by Bourriaud, is defined as a "set of artistic practices which take as their theoretical and practical point of departure the whole of human relations and their social context, rather than an independent and private space" (Bourriaud 113).
+Exercise need not be relegated to specific zones (e.g. gyms, one's home, or alongside running/bike trails), rather one can move anywhere.
+An accompanying sign welcomed all by playfully begging the question, can you hang?

-- Along with camera equipment and supplies, Westfield carried a sofa chair approximately 33 miles from Philadelphia, PA to Wilmington, DE over the course of 32 hours and 56 minutes in late November.
-This was Westfield's take on a self-portrait; a backbreaking performance in which his body was pushed past it's perceived limits in between the self-timer shots in the chair.
+Along with camera equipment and provisions, Westfield carried a sofa chair approximately 33 miles from Philadelphia, PA to Wilmington, DE over the course of 32 hours and 56 minutes in late November.
+This was Westfield's take on a self-portrait; a backbreaking performance in which his body was pushed past its perceived limits in between self-timer shots in the chair.